giodeandrade/giodeandrade/README.md

 # 👩🏻‍💻 Giovana Andrade

-**`Data Analyst`**
+**`Full-stack Development and Cloud Computing`**

-My name is Giovana de Andrade.
-I'm 23 years old, and my homeland is Rio de Janeiro.
-I have a Bachelor's Degree in Journalism, but I'm currently studying Systems Analysis and Development.
-I'm passionate about technology and communication, so I want to combine the two areas.
+At 23 years old, I proudly call Rio de Janeiro my home.
+I am currently pursuing my studies in Systems Analysis and Development while holding a bachelor's degree in Journalism.
+My passion for technology and communication drives me, and I am excited about the possibilities that full-stack development and cloud computing bring to the future.

 <p align="left">
     <a href="https://github.com/giodeandrade?tab=repositories&sort=stargazers">